Wildfire: Fire retardants

 Fire retardants are used to slow wildfires by inhibiting combustion.
 They are aqueous solutions of ammonium phosphates and ammonium sulfates, as well as thickening agents.
 The decision to apply retardant depends on the magnitude, location and intensity of the wildfire.
 In certain instances, fire retardant may also be applied as a precautionary fire defense measure.

 Typical fire retardants contain the same agents as fertilizers.
 Fire retardants may also affect water quality through leaching, eutrophication, or misapplication.
 Fire retardant's effects on drinking water remain inconclusive.
 Dilution factors, including water body size, rainfall, and water flow rates lessen the concentration and potency of fire retardant.
 Wildfire debris (ash and sediment) clog rivers and reservoirs increasing the risk for floods and erosion that ultimately slow and/or damage water treatment systems.
 There is continued concern of fire retardant effects on land, water, wildlife habitats, and watershed quality, additional research is needed.
 However, on the positive side, fire retardant (specifically its nitrogen and phosphorus components) has been shown to have a fertilizing effect on nutrient-deprived soils and thus creates a temporary increase in vegetation.

-The current USDA procedure maintains that the aerial application of fire retardant in the United States must clear waterways by a minimum of 300 feet to safeguard effects of retardant runoff.
-Aerial uses of fire retardants are required to avoid application near waterways and endangered species (plant and animal habitats).
-After any incident of fire retardant misapplication, the U.S. Forest Service requires reporting and assessment impacts be made to determine a mitigation, remediation, and/or restrictions on future retardant uses in that area.